Healthcare in Venezuela: 2000s

 Several transmissible diseases, including dengue fever, malaria, measles, and tuberculosis, reappeared in Venezuela.
 In 1999 an estimated 62,000 Venezuelans were living with acquired immune deficiency syndrome (AIDS); and in 2001 an estimated 2,000 people died from AIDS.
-At the end of 2003, the percentage of the population between the ages of 15 to 49 with human immunodeficiency virus (HIV)/AIDS was 0.7.
+At the end of 2003, the percentage of the population between the ages of 15 and 49 with human immunodeficiency virus (HIV)/AIDS was 0.7.
 In 2000, 85% of the urban population and 70% of the rural population had access to improved water.
 Improved sanitation was available to 71% of the urban population and 48% of the rural population.
 In August 2001, President Hugo Chávez announced a national campaign to fight the dengue fever epidemic that had infected 24,000 and killed four.
 Child immunization for measles in 2002 (as a percentage of under 12 months) dropped to 78%, compared with 84% in 1999.

 Throughout Hugo Chávez's presidency, the Health Ministry changed ministers multiple times.
 According to a high-ranking official of Venezuela's Health Ministry, the ministers were treated as scapegoats whenever issues with Venezuela's public health arose.
 The official also detailed ways Health Ministry officials would perform illicit acts in order to enrich themselves by selling goods designated for public healthcare.